missy24-cpu/missy24-cpu/README.md

-- 👋 Hi, I’m @missy24-cpu
+- 👋 Hi, I’m Missy
 - 👀 I’m interested in python
-- 🌱 I’m currently learning c, c#, html and java
+- 🌱 I’m currently learning javascript, react native, and react js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on react native
-- 📫 How to reach me missybell.paris-18@cpu.edu.ph
+- 📫 How to reach me amissying24@gmail.com

 <!---
 missy24-cpu/missy24-cpu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.